Ivor Robinson (physicist): Biography

 Robinson retired in 2000, remaining Professor Emeritus in the Department of Mathematical Sciences at the University of Texas at Dallas.

-Scientific Contributions
+Scientific contributions

 Ivor Robinson contributed extensively to modern developments in the theory of relativity.
-He is known for his pioneering work on null electromagnetic fields ("Robinson's theorem"), for his collaboration with Andrzej Trautman on models for spherical gravitational waves, and for the Bel–Robinson tensor.
+He is known for his work on null electromagnetic fields ("Robinson's theorem"), for his collaboration with Andrzej Trautman on models for spherical gravitational waves, and for the Bel–Robinson tensor.
 Roger Penrose has credited him as an important influence in the development of twistor theory, through his construction of the so-called Robinson congruences.